overfl0/Armaclass/README.md

 ### Notes
 The naming conventions may not match Python's pep8 as I was trying to stay close to the original parsing names to facilitate porting.
 Those (internal) names may be changed in the future.

+## Development
+- Create a virtualenv using your preferred method (mkvirtualenv, venv, etc...)
+- `pip install -r requirements.txt`
+- Write code AND tests
+- `pytest` to test run your tests
+- `ptw -n` if you want `pytest` to automatically be called whenever you save any file from the project

 ## Contributing
 If you feel something is missing or plain wrong, feel free to submit a Pull Request.
 You are encouraged to submit the